 The second movement provides a beautiful contrast to the dark first movement and spirited final movement of this sonata, giving it even more of an emotional impact to listeners when it is listened to with the other movements of the sonata.
 The slow, lyrical, and song-like melody dominates most of the work.
 It's interspersed with contrasting sections that differentiate itself from the lyrical theme, but never really deviate from the pervading feeling of tenderness that is expressed throughout the movement.

 The opening movement to the string quartet Beethoven considered his best is also arguably one of the saddest movements ever written by the composer.
 This movement is a slow fugue.
 The sorrow and melancholy builds as each voice enters and as each string instrument delves further into their respective registers.

-The counterpoint is masterful and trying to follow all of the melodic voices simultaneously is impossible to do.
-All of the sorrowful subject and counter-subjects simply overwhelm the listener.
+The counterpoint is masterful, and trying to follow all of the melodic voices simultaneously is impossible to do.
+All of the sorrowful subjects and counter-subjects simply overwhelm the listener.
 The ending is cruel as the movement moves from minor to major, but the major ending ironically adds to the sorrow, almost like a pitiless form of sarcasm.

 Beethoven takes his love theme and embarks the listener on a journey made up of musical variations of love.
 In many ways through the love theme and the variants of it that follow, Beethoven could be suggesting, through music, the various ways people are able to love one another.